Preppis is a preprocessor based on the same ideas as the well-known

 $ELSEDEF &HP

--- But HP want it that way.
+-- But HP wants it that way.

 $ELSE